manavsehgal/rapid-app-workflow/README.md

 ## How This Book Helps

 This book helps you ease into these micro-decisions.
-We do this by creating the Rapid App Workflow (RAW).
-A workflow for rapid designing, development, distribution of apps.
+We do this by creating the Rapid App Workflow.
+We target most popular distribution channels including iOS for mobile apps and NodeJS for web apps.

 ## Who Should Read This Book